fmihpc/analysator/Documentation/sphinx/magnetosphere_regions.rst

 High-latitude boundary layer (HLBL)
 -----------------------------------

-Includes the plasma mantle on the tail side and the entry layer on the dayside [... cit.]
+Includes the plasma mantle on the tail side and the entry layer on the dayside

 Properties: